Written by Adam McIlroy.

 Whatever has brought you to this page – whether you need to arrange a direct cremation for a loved one in the here and now, or you’re looking for a prepaid funeral plan for the future – we just want to acknowledge the possible difficulty or emotional complexity of your situation.
 Aura is ready to offer its family-run funeral services to any who need them.

-‘Funeral insurance’, such as over-50s life insurance or funeral cover insurance is a popular choice in the UK by those looking to make sure that their funeral costs are covered in advance of their death and funeral.
-For some, this may only relate to the basic fees involved with a funeral, where others hope that it will stretch further to cover additional expenses.
-There are also certain circumstances in which funeral insurance may fail to cover the cost of a funeral.
+‘Funeral insurance’, such as over-50s life insurance or funeral cover insurance is a popular choice in the UK by those looking to make sure that they cover how much a funeral costs in advance of their death and funeral.
+Some people refer to this type of policy as a funeral expense insurance plan, as it’s designed to help cover the costs that arise when someone dies, whether that’s a simple cremation or a more traditional service.
+For some people, this may mean covering only the basic expenses, while others hope the payout will stretch a little further.
+It’s worth noting that in some cases, funeral insurance may not fully cover the cost of a funeral.

 In general, in the case of over-50s life insurance, a lump-sum will be paid out upon the redemption of the policy, which could be used to pay for some or all of the policy holder’s funeral costs.
 Whereas, with funeral cover insurance, the policy holder will have specified in advance with the provider what sort of funeral they want, and the insurance provider undertakes to pay the funeral provider some or all of the cost of the funeral once the policy holder has died.
 In effect, funeral cover insurance is a bit like a prepaid funeral plan, only it is backed by a life-insurance provider, rather than a trust.